yezz123/authx/docs/index.md

 This branch relates to development of authx V1 which is not yet ready for production use.

-If you're a Authx user, you probably want either Authx V0.9 [Documentation](https://authx-v0.yezz.me/) or, [0.X.X-fix](https://github.com/yezz123/authx/tree/0.X.X-fix) git branch.
+If you're an Authx user, you probably want either Authx V0.9 [Documentation](https://authx-v0.yezz.me/) or, [0.X.X-fix](https://github.com/yezz123/authx/tree/0.X.X-fix) git branch.

 ## Installation 📦